Christian Church of Long Island

 We believe that the local church is under the authority of Christ alone.
 Nevertheless, He has appointed men to be elders (under-shepherds) to represent Him as they care for His body.
 Deacons also serve Christ as His ministers of mercy.
-Furthermore, the communion of saints requires the recognition of and fellowship with other local evangelical churches.
+Furthermore, the communion of saints requires the recognition of and fellowship with other local true evangelical churches.

 • Church Ordinances